qrvey/qrvey-react/README.md

 ## Using Builders

 The final step is the setup of a valid configuration object.
-We will work with a reduced interface of the builders configuration object.
 For more details about Qrvey configurations object, read [official docs](https://qrvey.com/).

     // app.js